Regina Kardash – President

 Vanessa Albaum – CLE Director

-Ms. Albaum received her undergraduate degree from the University of Central Florida in 2005 and her law degree from Florida Coastal School of Law in 2011.
-Ms. Albaum has practiced in the area of criminal law for over five years, and she served over three years as an Assistant State Attorney for the Fourth and Thirteenth Judicial Circuits.
-While with the State Attorney’s Office, she specialized in the prosecution of career criminals and she tried more than 25 jury trials, charges included attempted murder, armed robbery, and carjacking.
-Ms. Albaum is currently an Associate Attorney at Hebert Law Group, P.A., practicing in the area of criminal defense.
+Vanessa served over three years as an Assistant State Attorney in the Fourth Judicial Circuit in Duval County, Florida, and in the Thirteenth Judicial Circuit in Hillsborough County, Florida.
+While with the State Attorney’s Office, she specialized in the prosecution of career criminals and tried more than 25 jury trials, charges included attempted murder, armed robbery, and armed carjacking.
+Since leaving the State Attorney’s Office, she has practiced in the areas of medical malpractice, auto negligence, and criminal defense.

 Mercedes Buntz – Awards Director